 Spring is here!
 This means, like it or not, the silly season is just around the corner.
 Silly season was coined to describe that time of year when the country hits the snooze button and journalists are scrambling for anything that resembles news, resulting in silly stories.
 We here in Australia, however, also know another meaning of the term – silly expensive!

-Between buying gifts and organising trips away you can find yourself wondering where your savings have disappeared to very quickly.
+Between buying gifts and organizing trips away you can find yourself wondering where your savings have disappeared very quickly.

 The good news is that you still have time to start some simple money management practices, in order to make sure you have enough saved up for a nice, relaxing summer.